toru173/Windows-10-MBR-USB-Creation-Tool/README.md

    Mac OS X Snow Leopard
  - macOS has included fdisk for a long time.
 The man page is dated 2002!

- The only external utility required is ms-sys, available at http://ms-sys.sourceforge.net a compiled macOS binary is included here for ease of use.
+ The only external utility required is ms-sys, available at http://ms-sys.sourceforge.net.
+A compiled macOS binary is included here for ease of use.

- createinstallemedia mimics Apple's 'createinstallmedia' binary, available at https://support.apple.com/HT201372
+ createinstallemedia mimics Apple's 'createinstallmedia' binary, documented at https://support.apple.com/HT201372